Loganhurst/CST000SRS00/README.md

 Instructions:

-- [ ] 0.
+- [C] 0.
 Fork this repository.
-- [ ] 1.
+- [C] 1.
 Modify main.cpp by uncommenting the code to output "hello, world".
-- [ ] 2.
+- [C] 2.
 Build and run the program.
-- [ ] 3.
+- [C] 3.
 Update this README.md file.
-- [ ] 4.
+- [C] 4.
 Clean the project.
 - [ ] 5.
 Commit your changes.
 - [ ] 6.
 Push your changes to your repository.
 - [ ] 7.
 Perform a Pull Request (PR).